 San Clemente Basilica

-San Clemente Basilica is a lovely, lesser visited church.
+San Clemente Basilica is a lovely, lesser visited church that you absolutely have to visit when you have a week in Rome.
 It was built over a site that Christians used to hide to practice their faith when their religion was still illegal in Rome.
 Various excavations brought out different levels of the church – one dates back to the 1st century, and one to the 4th.
 There apparently is an even older level that went destroyed during the 64 AD fire caused by Nero.

 San Clemente, which is close to the Colosseum, can be easily visited independently.
 The panels inside the church share enough information.